NREL/HPC/applications/plexos-hpc-walkthrough/Run-PLEXOS.md

 The command above assumes that we are running the model `2024_yr_15percPV_MT_Gurobi` from file `5_bus_system_v2.xml`.
 PLEXOS 9.0RX requires validating user-credentials for a local PLEXOS account for each run.
-Therefore, if we ran the above command in an interactive session.
-We would need to enter the following username and password
+Therefore, if we ran the above command in an interactive session, we would need to enter the following username and password

 ```txt
 username : nrelplexos